Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

 we get

-\snl iii) We have used the above idea in the construction of the antipode for Hopf C$^*$-algebras in [V-VD].
-In fact, also the construction of the antipode in the paper [K-V2] uses this idea, but that is less obvious. \snl iv) The well-definedness of $S_0$ in the general case is a problem and it is also not clear wether or not there are even non-trivial elements in $\Cal D_0$.
-As we will see later in this section, the left and right Haar weights will be used to solve this problem. \snl iv) One of the nice aspects however of this definition of the antipode is that it does not depend on the possible choices of the left and the right Haar weights. \einspr
+\item[iii)] We have used the above idea in the construction of the antipode for Hopf $C^*$-algebras in~\cite{V-VD}.
+In fact, also the construction of the antipode in the paper~\cite{K-V2} uses this idea, but that is less obvious.

+\item[iv)] The well-def\/inedness of $S_0$ in the general case is a~problem and it is also not clear whether or not there are even non-trivial elements in~$\mathcal D_0$.
+As we will see later in this section, the left and right Haar weights will be used to solve this problem.

+\item[v)] One of the nice aspects however of this approach to the antipode is that {\it it does not depend on the possible choices} of the left and the right Haar weights. \end{enumerate} \end{Remark}